 Carbon rims are far more durable than they used to be and most are stronger than alloy rims.
 While I’m not aware of any tests that compare alloy and carbon wheel lifetimes, anecdotally most service shops will tell you that carbon wheels will last longer than alloy wheels under normal conditions.
 Wheels with fewer spokes will reduce the weight some but increase the stress on a wheel.

-At the end of the day, it really comes down to the rim manufacturing quality and how well the company stands behind their product if something goes wrong.
-Most major manufacturers make very durable wheelsets in this all-around category and offer competitive 2-year warranties that cover materials and workmanship.
+At the end of the day, it really comes down to the rim manufacturing quality and how well the company stands behind its product if something goes wrong.
+Most major manufacturers make very durable wheelsets in this all-around category and offer competitive 2-year or longer warranties that cover materials and workmanship.

 Ultimately, the manufacturer determines the service response to a damaged wheel – repair time, replacement, cost if any, etc. I’ve tried to sort through both the durability ratings and warranties offered by manufacturers but also listened closely to what shops and other enthusiasts say about the durability and service/support response to different wheelsets.

 Current generation carbon wheels don’t have issues on typical flat and hilly terrain.
-For carbon rim brake wheels, the biggest issue continues to be overheating and deforming all-carbon wheels during extended braking, for example coming down a long mountain pass and dragging the brakes or holding them for long periods of time like you would do with an alloy wheel.
-Manufacturers do not warrantee damaged carbon wheels caused by overheating, but as mentioned above, the latest generation carbon wheelsets will not get damaged in this way unless you drag the brakes.
+For carbon rim brake wheels, the biggest issue continues to be overheating and deforming during extended braking, for example coming down a long mountain pass and dragging the brakes or holding them for long periods of time like you would do with an alloy wheel.
+Manufacturers do not warranty damaged carbon wheels caused by overheating, but as mentioned above, the latest generation carbon wheelsets will not get damaged in this way unless you drag the brakes.

 I’ve written more about the quality of carbon wheels today and the best technique for braking a carbon rim brake wheel on mountain descents in a post reviewing carbon clinchers designed for mountain climbing and descending here.
-If you only feel comfortable being able to use the constant braking or dragging technique and want the best braking surface short of going to disc brakes, I recommend you choose a carbon-alloy or pure alloy wheelset.
+If you only feel comfortable being able to use the constant braking or dragging technique and want the best braking surface short of going to disc brakes, I recommend you choose an alloy wheelset.